 - A. A student, enrolled in a Weatherford College Health and Human Sciences Program, may transfer to another Weatherford College Health and Human Sciences Program under the following circumstances: - 1.
-The student is in good standing, and - 2.
-The student has withdrawn from a program while in good standing, and - 3.
-The student is not on probation for a non-academic issue, and - 4.
+The student is in good standing and - 2.
+The student is not on probation for a non-academic issue. and - 3.
+The student has withdrawn from a program while in good standing, and - 4.
 The student obtains a letter of recommendation from the prior Health and Human Sciences program director. - 5.
-The student must meet the requirements of the program to which they are transferring and receives acceptance from the respective program director. - B. A student may not transfer into another Weatherford College Health and Human Sciences Program if: - 1.
-The applicant has ever been dismissed from another Weatherford College Health and Human Sciences Program. - 2.
-The applicant is currently on probation, for a disciplinary issue, in another Weatherford College Health and Human Sciences Program. - 3.
-The applicant has received a failing grade in another Weatherford College Health and Human Sciences Program for a behavioral issue.

-C. Any student who requests to transfer into another Weatherford College Health and Human Sciences program must meet all the specific admissions requirements for that program.
+The student must meet the requirements of the program to which they are transferring and receives acceptance from the respective program director. - B. Any student who requests to transfer into another Weatherford College Health and Human Sciences program must meet all the specific admissions requirements for that program.
 Prior admission into a Weatherford College Health and Human Sciences Program does not guarantee admission into another program.

-Alcohol/Substance Testing Procedure
+Weatherford College Health and Human Science Division Alcohol/Substance Testing Procedure